hamzads105/test/index.md

 To provide an accurate analysis of which ones truly represent value for money from the US region, we needed to probe and ask a specific set of questions.
 Amongst many of the questions we aimed to answer, a few key thoughts were:

+1. What year of production yields the highest rating of red wine (California and its regions)?
+2. How does price impact red wine ratings in California?
+3. What are the most and least popular red wine grapes grown in California?
+4. What are the best food pairings (vegetarian cuisine, steak) that go well with red wine?

 What year of production yields the highest rating of red wine (California and its regions)?
 How does price impact red wine ratings in California?
 What are the most and least popular red wine grapes grown in California?